cliffgao/PSIONplusm/README.md

 ## 5.Run PSIPRED,DISOPRED, SPINE X, PSIBLAST
 Take 'example.fasta' for example,
-1. run PSIPREd and get the result named target.diso.
+1. run DISOPRED and get the result named target.diso.
 Copy the target.diso into ./output/example/
 2. run PSIBLAST and get the result named target.pssm.
 Copy the target.pssm into ./output/example/
 3. run SPINE-X and get the result named target.spXout.
 Copy the target.spXout into ./output/example/spXout
 4. run PSIPRED and get the result named target.ss.
 Copy the target.ss into ./output/example/